Azure/load-testing/README.md

       with:
         creds: ${{ secrets.AZURE_CREDENTIALS }}
     ```

+## Breaking changes

+The minor versions from `1.1` such as `1.1.x` will stop to work due to a breaking change, we recommend to use the `v1` tag which is promised to support, We are bumping the minor version upgrade to `1.2.1` now, use this if needs the pinning.

 ## Azure Load Testing Action

 This section describes the Azure Load Testing GitHub action.
 You can use this action by referencing `azure/load-testing@v1` action in your workflow.
 The action runs on Windows, Linux, and Mac runners.